 Abstract- PingER is an end to end internet performance measurement tool.
-It was originally developed by the SLAC National Accelerator Laboratory (SLAC).
+It was originally developed by the Stanford Linear Accelerator Centre as an IEPM tool.
 It is used as a tool to test the Digital Divide from an internet performance viewpoint.
 PingER measurements are done by measurement agents (MA) in approximately 60 sites in around 20 countries.
 A number of hosts are setup globally for target measurement purposes, and there are roughly 700 sites in over 160 countries dedicated to the same.
-However, using a desktop machine for the MA purpose causes a massive power drain of around 100 Watts per hour per machine.
-This paper discusses the implementation of an Android based mobile application to be used as a pingER monitoring agent, through which the total space and energy requirements can be minimized to a few Watts, while leveraging the advantages of Android smartphones.
+However using a desktop machine for the purpose causes a massive power drain of around 100W an hour per machine.
+This paper discusses the implementation of an Android based mobile application to be used as a pingER monitoring agent, through which the total space and energy requirements can be minimized, while leveraging the advantages of Android smartphones.

-Keywords- Android; Network Monitoring; Ping; PingER; IEPM Tool
+Keywords- Android; Network Monitoring; Ping; PingER; IEMP Tool